vitaly-t/iter-ops/README.md

 ## About

-Basic operations on [Iterables], strictly for JavaScript native types.
+Basic operations on [synchronous] + [asynchronous] iterables, strictly for JavaScript native types.

 ![image](https://user-images.githubusercontent.com/5108906/142058291-b39d7226-56a4-4df0-8dc1-2ff2c6c18f10.png)

-We do not use any synthetic types / wrappers here, like `Observable` in RXJS, etc. It is strictly an [Iterable] on the input, and an [Iterable] on the output, for maximum performance, simplicity and compatibility.
+We do not use any synthetic types / wrappers here, like `Observable` in RXJS, etc. It is strictly an iterable on the input, and an iterable on the output, for maximum performance, simplicity and compatibility.

 We also do not use ES6 generators internally, because their current implementation in V8 is relatively slow.

-**NOTE:** Support for [Asynchronous Iterables] was added in v0.7.0

 ## Installation